Subscription Modal Banner

 MY_BLOG_CreditRatingComparison_2

-CTOS is a private company that provides credit reporting and is also widely used by financial institutions to determine an applicant’s creditworthiness aside from using CCRIS.
-Usually, financial institutions use more than one credit report to determine an applicant’s credit health and CTOS is also known to be widely used in Malaysia.
+CTOS is a private company that provides credit reporting and is also widely used by financial institutions to determine an applicant’s creditworthiness aside from CCRIS.
+Usually, financial institutions use more than one credit report to determine an applicant’s credit health and CTOS is a dependable and popular choice in Malaysia.

 CTOS collects credit-related information from various public sources such as: